 He told us that during a boating holiday on the 'Shroppie' in the 1980s he took the tiller while the family were inside the boat preparing lunch.
 Passing under a bridge he looked up to see what he described as "a huge black, hairy monkey" staring down at him.

 Astonished, he called his family out to see the creature.
 But by the time the boat had passed under the bridge, the creature had vanished.
 The man said he had been teased by his wife and children ever since over his sighting of the phantom monkey and was grateful to hear that others had seen it too.

 One other ghost is worthy of mention, on the nearby Montgomery Canal - part of the historic Shropshire Union system.
 At Burgedin, the former lock keeper's cottage is reputedly haunted by the ghost of an early Welsh Princess named Eira.

 The cottage was built on the site of a very ancient building where the girl was said to have been walled up alive as punishment for running away with her lover.
 Her ghost has been seen near the brick-built fireplace in the old basement of the building.
-Today, the cottage is a waterway office - and objects are regularly moved when no one is around!
+The cottage has since been used as a waterway office - and objects were regularly moved when no one was around.

 Whether you believe in scary stories or not, there's no question that the Shropshire Union Canal is a peaceful, relaxing waterway and a haven for the wildlife that calls it home.